openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 This section describes the individual post-quantum cryptographic schemes.
 All schemes listed here are believed to provide security in the presence of a cryptographically relevant quantum computer.

-\[Note to the reader: This specification refers to the NIST PQC draft standards FIPS 203 and FIPS 204 as if they were a final specification.
-This is a temporary solution until the final versions of these documents are available.
-The goal is to provide a sufficiently precise specification of the algorithms already at the draft stage of this specification, so that it is possible for implementers to create interoperable implementations.
-Furthermore, we want to point out that, depending on possible future changes to the draft standards by NIST, this specification may be updated as soon as corresponding information becomes available.\]

 ### ML-KEM {#mlkem-intro}